Why Have an Outdoor Wedding?

 Another option is that you can have a humanist ceremony or you may know it as a blessing in the field.
 You will be able to find out more about this on your local council website.
 (The legalities have to be done at the local register office but then you are able to have your blessing elsewhere – including in the tipis themselves!)

 I hope that’s a helpful start.
-Any questions just respond to the blog and I’ll do my best to help you.
+Any questions just get in touch and we will do our best to help you!